wolfmanjm/RISC-V-RP2350-baremetal/README.md

 * fp_atan2
 * str2fp
 * uart_printfphex
+* fp2str
 * uart_printfp
+* uart_printfp1
 * uart_getfp

-plus uart print versions to print out fixed point numbers as decimal, and read in fixed point numbers.
+NOTE uart print versions to print out fixed point numbers as decimal, and read in fixed point numbers.
+Also convert a fixed point number to a string and print to 1DP.

 Double word math: